cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Conclusion

-In this project, below two models have been implemented and hyper-tuned.

-* Boosted Decision
-* Linear Regression
-* HyperTuned Boosted Decision
+Linear Regression, Boosted Decision and Hypertuned Boosted Decision models were implemented.

 Best model was decided based on accuracy and that was used for prediction of sales price of items across all store outlets.